joshkelvinpalermo/portfolio/README.md

 ## Company Projects
 ### CleverSense (2024) - Manufacturing
-* DESCRIPTION: This project focuses on building and maintaining an end-to-end data pipeline to collect, process, and analyze sensors, machines, and factory data from various industrial machines.
+* Description: This project focuses on building and maintaining an end-to-end data pipeline to collect, process, and analyze sensors, machines, and factory data from various industrial machines.
 The system captures real-time data from these devices, dumps them in a parquet format, and is processed for analytics.
 Using data engineering techniques like data aggregation, transformation, and time-series analysis, the project aims to monitor machine performance, product manufacturing, and improve operational efficiency.
+*
-* TECHNOLOGY: Azure Data Lake, Azure Data Factory, Azure Databricks, Azure Synapse Analytics, Power BI
+* Technology: Azure Data Lake, Azure Data Factory, Azure Databricks, Azure Synapse Analytics, Power BI

 ## Personal Projects
 ### [Pseudo-Pokedex - VGG Net](https://github.com/joshkelvinpalermo/Pokedex)